 It was certain that the threat levels associated with digital dating would rise as the prominence of dating sites and applications grew.
 It is worth noting that cybersecurity and online fraud are not the only issues.
 Given the nature of internet dating and the absence of effective regulation and identity verification, it makes way for serious crimes.

 Catfishing is among the most popular fraud cases on dating applications.
-It is a deceitful act in which a person develops a false identity or fictitious character on the internet in order to use social media sites or dating platforms.
+It is a deceitful act in which a person develops a false identity or fictitious character on the internet in order to use social media sites or dating platforms which is mostly done through fake id picture.
 This is frequently to develop a relationship on social networks or via dating networks.

 A romance scan is an actively used strategy on dating sites and social media platforms.
 It entails pretending to have romantic feelings toward a person to build trust and exploit their goodwill and recently developed sentiments.
 After then, the objective is to persuade the target to give money to the fraudster under the wrong pretences or to defraud the person.
 Amongst the most prevalent forms of crimes done in connection with online dating is financial fraud.
 According to the FBI data from 2019, romance scam victims lost approximately 1 billion USD in the United States and Canada from 2016 to 2019.